Peking University: Notable alumni

 Notable alumni in business include co-founder and CEO of Baidu, billionaire Robin Li, and cryptocurrency entrepreneur Justin Sun.

 Other notable alumni include chess grandmaster, four-time Women's World Chess Champion, and Rhodes Scholar Hou Yifan.

 Notable academics and staff

 Peking University has benefited from the services of notable academics and staff.
-These include founder of the People's Republic of China Mao Zedong (who worked as a library staff at the university), educator, politician, and revolutionary Cai Yuanpei (served as Chancellor of Peking University), and others.
+These include founder of the People's Republic of China Mao Zedong who worked as a library staff at the university, as first claimed in Edward Snow's Red Star Over China.
+Although Mao audited classes while working at PKU, he was not a formally enrolled student and did not graduate from the university.

+The university's second president was educator, politician, and revolutionary Cai Yuanpei, who was the first to bring European university concept to China after a stint at Free University of Berlin and fought for the school to be named "Beijing Daxue".
+Cai equally protected the freedom of expression of his staff and students, allowing a plethora of influential journals, including New Youth and New Tide.
+Peking University students participated heavily in the May Fourth Movement, spurned and sometimes also held back by staff from the time.

+More recently, the university has been home to influential economist Michael Pettis.